Pyrdacor/freeserf.net/Issues.md

 ### Misc

+- Intelligence should have more impact (int 0 high char should struggle against int 40 lower char)
+- Maybe stupid AIs should do some really stupid stuff or do nothing for longer times
 - Balduin builds much large buildings but no stock for a long time -> too much traffic.
     - Too much buildings and too few expansion to keep all those buildings inside borders.
     - A stock should be build after x buildings have been built